maelyg/ONTViSc-hands-on-training/README.md

 ```

 ## Example of dengue virus sample sequenced at very high depth
 This was sequenced using an amplicon approach.
-The amplicon size expected to be ~10,000 bp.
-Raw data available in folder /work/eresearch_bio/test_datasets/ET300 on Lyra.
+The amplicon size is expected to be ~10,000 bp.
+Raw data is available in folder /work/eresearch_bio/test_datasets/ET300 on Lyra.

 The strategy here is to only retain high quality data as it was sequenced at very high depth.
 After checking the QC profile, we can see that by performing harsh quality filtering step, we should still retain a decent amount of reads.
 Chopper retains 14,921 reads using the options '-q 18 -l 9500 --maxlength 11000'.
 ```